winnieshen96/movie-rating-project/Docs/Data_Report/title.basics.Report.md

 The overall data quality is good.
 The uniqueness, completeness and timeliness are good.
 Precision is average, with startYear, endYear, runTimeMinutes all in string format, should be converted into int.
-Genres are strings in which different genres form a list, should be split in processing.
+Genres are strings in which different genres separated by comma, should be split in processing.
 ## Target variable
 None.
 ## Individual variables